alexbartol/CashDrawer/README.md

 # CashDrawer
-Open BT-100U Cash Drawer Driver Trigger using python on windows and linux for windows
+Open BT-100U Cash Drawer Driver Trigger using python on windows (Windows 10 and earlier due to driver limitations), MacOS, and linux for windows

 There was a utility to do this bundled with the hardware but it turned out to be UI oriented (which I didn't prefer) and was just clunkier than I wanted.